MaddTheSane/PlayerPRO/README.md

 There is a new framework, PlayerPROKit, that wraps many PlayerPROCore functions and data types as methods of Objective-C classes.
 It is 64-bit on OS X and requires 10.9 or later.

 The application has been split into two different apps: PlayerPRO Player and PlayerPRO 6.
 PlayerPRO Player allows playback of tracker files, as well as having a playlist.
 PlayerPRO 6 allows editing of tracker files.
 Both require 10.9 or later.
-There is also a new tracker "format" that is an OS X package that will be used for iCloud syncing with an iOS version.
-The default tracker of PlayerPROCore is still MADK, so you will need to export the packaged tracker if you want it to play it back on other OSes.

 Plug-ins now depend on the PlayerPROCore library directly instead of having the PlayerPRO functions looked up when loading.
 The previous method was needed for the Carbon app, but will not be needed for the Cocoa re-write.